What does a ChatGPT HTML export contain?

 HTML export runs in your browser - nothing is uploaded.
 Try it with your next conversation.

 HTML is the format closest to what ChatGPT displays on screen.
-Because the browser renders HTML natively, formatting fidelity is high:
+Because the browser renders HTML natively, formatting fidelity is high - images, tables, code blocks, and LaTeX all have specific behavior worth understanding:

 - Code blocks: rendered with language labels and syntax coloring, not raw text.